PennLINC/learning_datalad/debugging.md

     * If only one specific file gets this problem, might check that specific one
         * e.g., re-generate it?
         * `git-annex whereis <filename>`, `git-annex fsck <filename>`, and compare printed messages with other "good" files'
+1. Is the source ds's problem?
+    1. Is there any untracked changes in the source ds?
+    1. Can you access this problematic file in the source ds?
+        * If it's an image, try `mrpeek`
+1. file content availability: better to be consistent in one location
+    * check `git annex whereis <filename>` (or without `<filename>`)
+        * Does the `git annex whereis` output the same for the file you *can* get as it is for the one you *can't*?
+    * e.g., `datalad drop *` to make sure all are not here.
 1. Can you replicate the same error with another datalad ds of some random files?
     * command to generate file of random data: `head -c 1024 </dev/urandom >myfile`
         * you can replace `1024` with the file size you want (unit: byte)